kauwelab/cubap/docs/index.rst

 Choose a codon of interest to view how the frequency of this codon, in the selected gene(s)/isoform(s), across all populations.
 This only alters the *Average Codon Frequency by Superpopulation* and *Average Frequency by Population* graphs.

-Identical Codon Pairing and Co=tRNA Codon Pairing
+Identical Codon Pairing and Co-tRNA Codon Pairing
 =================================================
 These visuals are set up identically to the *Codon Frequency* visual except that instead of showing the frequency of each codon, the frequency of each codon pair is shown.
-For co=tRNA codon pairing, synonymous (but not identical!) pairs are shown by their common amino acid.
+For co-tRNA codon pairing, synonymous (but not identical!) pairs are shown by their common amino acid.

 Codon Aversion
 ==============